-Most agencies fall in one of two camps, keeping you in the dark or giving a flood of un-customized and mostly meaningless information.
-We measure web performance, from every platform, all into one place that you can visit anytime and compare with any timeframe.
+Most agencies fall into one of two camps, keeping you in the dark or giving a flood of templatized and mostly meaningless information.
+We measure web performance, from every platform, in a customized dashboard that you can visit anytime and compare with any timeframe.

 Time Frame: Two Years+ (2018 – Present)